 This diy step by step article is about barn shed plans free.
 If you need a shed with a traditional gambrel roof, but you don’t afford to buy an expensive kit or to hire a qualified team of builders, you could keep the expenditures at a decent level and undertake the project by yourself.
 A barn has a rustic appearance but it also provide a significant storage space, being ideal to deposit tools and other items you don’t use on a regular basis.
 In this article, we show you how to build a simple shed with a gambrel roof, using common tools, materials and techniques.
+See how to build a barn shed with loft HERE.

 Before starting the project, you have to consult the legal requirements, otherwise you might not comply with the building codes.
 Therefore, you should remember that there is a certain distance you should leave from the shed up to the property line or a standard depth of the concrete footings, according to the area where you leave.
 Apart from respecting the legal requirements you should understand that you construction will also be durable.